kcboggs/401Assignments/seattle-ops-401d1: Ethics in Tech.md

 ## Ethics in Technology
 Technology ethics is the application of ethical thinking to the practical concerns of technology.
 ## Tech Company Principles
+Communication is a vital principle in any technological setting, conflict resolution, time management, resilience and patience